-Written twenty years after Shakespeare’s original, The Tamer Tamed is also a revealing insight into changing attitudes to women and marriage in the Jacobean period.
+Written in 1611, twenty years after Shakespeare’s original, The Tamer Tamed is also a revealing insight into changing attitudes to women and marriage in the Jacobean period.

 The plays in the RSC Classics series reflect the diversity of styles, themes and subjects of the Elizabethan and Jacobean stage, and include a ‘new’ addition to the Shakespeare canon.